-- 1 Select Menu > Navigation > Saved Locations.
+- 1 Select Navigation > Saved Locations.

 - 2 Select a location.

+- 3 Select the location information at the top of the screen.

-- 3 Select Delete Location > OK.
+- 4 Select ✓ > Delete Location > ✓.

 Projecting a Location

 You can create a new location by projecting the distance and bearing from a marked location to a new location.